“Who’s Next?”… Hayes: backed by Dr Dre & Timbaland

 Hayes: On the road.
 Been on tour with Timbaland.
 It’s been going great.

-Parlé: What is the First 48?
+Parlé: What is The First 48?

 Hayes: My mixtape.
-It’s called the First 48, cause it’s got 48 songs on it.
+It’s called The First 48, cause it’s got 48 songs on it.
 It’s a double disc.
 Everybody can get a hold of it online at Iamhayes.com

 Parlé: Are you working on your debut album?

 Hayes: Yes.
-The album consists of two halfs.
+The album consists of two halves.
 The Dr. Dre half and the Timbaland half.
 Timbaland is doing his half now, and Dr. Dre will be doing his half a little later this year.

 Parlé: What made you get into music?